Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Attention!

-The incubation period varies from several days to a month, more often it lasts 18-20 days.
+The incubation period varies from several days to a month, most often it lasts 18-20 days.

-In children, quite rarely, a short (1-3 days) prodromal period may develop after it, manifested by chilling, headache, pain in muscles and joints, dry mouth, unpleasant sensations in the parotid salivary glands.
-More often, the disease begins acutely with chills and an increase in body temperature from subfebrile to high numbers; fever persists for no more than 1 week.
-However, cases of the disease occurring with normal body temperature are not uncommon.
-Fever is accompanied by headache, general weakness, malaise, insomnia.
-The main manifestation of mumps is inflammation of the parotid, and possibly the submandibular and sublingual salivary glands.
-In the projection of these glands, a swelling appears, painful on palpation (more in the center), having a pasty consistency.
-With a pronounced increase in the parotid salivary gland, the patient's face becomes pear-shaped, the earlobe rises on the affected side.
-The skin in the area of swelling is taut, shiny, hardly folds, its color is usually not changed.
-Most often, the process is bilateral, involving the parotid gland in 1-2 days and on the opposite side, but unilateral lesions are also possible.
-The patient is disturbed by a feeling of tension and pain in the parotid region, especially at night; when the tumor compresses the Eustachian tube, noise and pain in the ears may appear.
-When pressed behind the earlobe, severe soreness appears (Filatov's symptom).
+In children, quite rarely, it may be followed by a short (1-3 days) prodromal period, manifested by chills, headache, muscle and joint pain, dry mouth, and unpleasant sensations in the area of the parotid salivary glands.
+More often, the disease begins acutely with chills and an increase in body temperature from low-grade to high; fever persists for no more than 1 week.
+However, there are often cases of the disease occurring with normal body temperature.
+Fever is accompanied by headache, general weakness, malaise, and insomnia.
+The main manifestation of mumps is inflammation of the parotid, and possibly also the submandibular and sublingual salivary glands.
+In the projection of these glands, a swelling appears, painful on palpation (more in the center), having a dough-like consistency.
+With a pronounced enlargement of the parotid salivary gland, the patient's face takes on a pear-shaped shape, and the earlobe on the affected side rises.
+The skin in the area of swelling is stretched, shiny, difficult to fold, and its color is usually unchanged.
+More often the process is bilateral, involving the parotid gland on the opposite side after 1-2 days, but unilateral lesions are also possible.
+The patient is bothered by a feeling of tension and pain in the parotid region, especially at night; When the tumor compresses the Eustachian tube, noise and pain in the ears may occur.
+When pressing behind the earlobe, severe pain appears (Filatov's symptom).
 This symptom is the most important and early sign of mumps.
-The mucous membrane around the opening of the stenonic duct is hyperemic and edematous (Mursu's symptom); hyperemia of the pharynx is often noted.
-In some cases, the patient cannot chew food due to pain, and in even more severe cases, functional trismus of the chewing muscles develops.
-Possible decrease in salivation and dry mouth, hearing loss.
-The pain lasts 3-4 days, sometimes radiating to the ear or neck, and gradually subside by the end of the week.
-Approximately by this time or a few days later, the swelling in the projection of the salivary glands disappears.
+The mucous membrane around the opening of the Stenon's duct is hyperemic and edematous (Mursu's symptom); Hyperemia of the pharynx is often noted.
+In some cases, the patient cannot chew food due to pain, and in even more severe cases, functional trismus of the masticatory muscles develops.
+Decreased salivation, dry mouth, and decreased hearing are possible.
+The pain continues for 3-4 days, sometimes radiating to the ear or neck, and gradually subsides by the end of the week.
+Around this time or a few days later, swelling in the projection of the salivary glands disappears.
 With mumps, regional lymphadenopathy is usually not noted.

-In adults, the prodromal period is noted more often, it is characterized by more pronounced clinical manifestations.
-In addition to general toxic ones, catarrhal and dyspeptic phenomena are possible during this period.
-The acute phase of the disease is usually more severe.
+In adults, the prodromal period is observed more often and is characterized by more pronounced clinical manifestations.
+In addition to general toxicity, catarrhal and dyspeptic symptoms are possible during this period.
+Acute phase The disease is usually more severe.
 Much more often than in children, lesions (possibly isolated) of the submandibular and sublingual salivary glands are observed.
-In submaxillitis, the salivary gland has a doughy consistency and is slightly painful, extended along the lower jaw, which is recognized when the head is tilted back and to the side.
-Edema of the subcutaneous tissue around the gland sometimes extends to the neck.
-Sublingualis is manifested by swelling in the chin region of the same nature, pain under the tongue, especially when it protrudes, local hyperemia and swelling of the mucous membrane.
-Swelling in the projection of the salivary glands in adults lasts longer (2 weeks or more).
+With submaxillitis, the salivary gland has a doughy consistency and is slightly painful, elongated along the lower jaw, which is recognized when the head is tilted back and to the side.
+Swelling of the subcutaneous tissue around the gland sometimes spreads to the neck.
+Sublinguitis is manifested by swelling in the chin area of the same nature, pain under the tongue, especially when protruding it, local hyperemia and swelling of the mucous membrane.
+Swelling in the projection of the salivary glands in adults persists longer (2 weeks or more).

 text_fields